yjp20/prism/docs/guides/06-errors.md

 **Returned Status Code: `401`**

-**Explanation:** This error occurs when the security scheme for the current resource does not match the one that the one that the request being processed has provided.
+**Explanation:** This error occurs when the security scheme for the current resource doesn't match the one that the one that the request being processed has provided.

 ---

 ## Negotiation errors

-This class of errors is returned when anything goes wrong in between your **valid** request and returning a suitable response
+This class of errors is returned when anything goes wrong between your **valid** request and returning a suitable response

 ### NO_COMPLEX_OBJECT_TEXT

-**Message: Cannot serialise complex objects as text**
+**Message: Can't serialise complex objects as text**

 **Returned Status Code: `500`**

-**Explanation:** This error occurs when the current request accepts the `text/*` as the response content type and Prism decided to respond with that, but the schema associated with the selected response of the operation generated a non primive payload and Prism has no idea how to serialise it.
+**Explanation:** This error occurs when the current request accepts the `text/*` as the response content type and Prism decided to respond with that, but the schema associated with the selected response of the operation generated a non-primitive payload and Prism can't serialise it.

 ##### Example